troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Task Planner Agent
 Takes the extracted information and organizes it into a coherent task plan.
 It classifies tasks (reading, writing, coding, research, submission steps), identifies dependencies, and generates a timeline or checklist.
 It uses an LLM planner to reason about workload, ordering, and clarity.

+Weather Agent
+Handles everday weather queries, like asking what the weather is or is like in a specific city, state, or country, illustrating that the system could help with everyday assistant duties.

 A lightweight Controller coordinates the flow:
-User input → Extraction Agent → Task Planner Agent → Final structured output.
+User input → Extraction Agent → Task Planner Agent → Weather Agent → Final structured output.

 Frameworks, Tools, and Services
 Programming Language: Python 3.12